BryanCrotaz/ember-cli-deploy-pipeline/README.md

 ## Architecture

 A deploy pipeline is a tree of tasks.
-Each task is an object, provided by another addon (so third parties can extend it).
+Each task is an object, provided by another addon (so third parties can extend the capabilities of the pipeline).
 A task only runs if its preceding task succeeds.

 Tasks have hooks:
 + `task.run(config)` - do whatever this task does